awsr/PS-StreamXRef/docs/Get-TwitchXRef.md

 You must provide your own API key.

-An event with a `SourceIdentifier` of "XRefNewDataAdded" will be sent after running if new data was added to the lookup data cache and an event subscriber has been registered with `Register-EngineEvent`.
+An event with a `SourceIdentifier` of "**XRefNewDataAdded**" will be sent after running if new data was added to the lookup data cache and an event subscriber has been registered with `Register-EngineEvent`.

 ## EXAMPLES